 This comprehensive plan offers peace of mind and financial security through death and disability benefits.

 Death benefits protect your eligible survivors from unexpected loss of income if you die.
-This coverage is provided through the Death and Disability Plan, and may include several components, depending on your employment status when you die.
+This coverage is provided through the Death and Disability Plan, and may include several components, depending on your employment status when you die: active, disabled, retired, or vested in the Defined Benefit Pension Plan but no longer working for a PC(USA) employer.
 The Term Life Plan is a separate plan and not part of the Death and Disability Plan.

 Generally, your employer is responsible for the cost of death benefits coverage and for your enrollment with the exception of supplemental death benefits coverage.
 You, a family member, or other authorized person must report the death of a covered person to the Board of Pensions as soon as possible.

 Supplemental disability benefits can provide extra monthly income if your salary is more than the amount protected by standard disability benefits through the Death and Disability Plan.
-Generally, supplemental disability benefits can replace 60 percent of effective salary in excess of the amount protected under disability benefits coverage (up to $285,000).
+Generally, supplemental disability benefits can replace 60 percent of effective salary in excess of the amount protected under disability benefits coverage (up to $330,000 in 2023*).

 Find resources and information translated into Korean and Spanish.